Noise-Induced Equalization in quantum learning models: Background

 where $\preccurlyeq$ represents the L\"{o}wner ordering of matrices.
 Eq.\eqref{eq:DPI}, known as Data-Processing Inequality, physically implies that the ability to discriminate two quantum states can only be degraded under the action of noise.
 A special case of the Data-Processing Inequality implies also that the classical Fisher information $\mathcal{I}$ extracted after a quantum measurement process is always upper bounded by the quantum Fisher information~\cite{meyer2021fisher}:

 implying that the information that can be extracted from a state is always smaller than the information contained in the state itself.

 Since the QFIM provides at least the same amount of information as the classical FIM, in the following, we will analyze QNNs, defined as parameterized quantum circuits, by using the QFIM instead of the classical FIM.

 The analysis we propose is based on the QFIM eigenspectrum.
 As just introduced, the QFIM describes the sensitivity to parameter variations of a certain quantum model.
 This sensitivity can also be interpreted as the importance of different parameters in the computation.
 Hence, analyzing the eigenspectrum of the QFIM corresponds to conducting the study in a rotated framework, in which the QFIM is diagonal.
 Notice that this approach considers only linearly independent directions in the parameters space, which may be obtained by linear combinations of the directions defined by the variational parameters.
+As a last remark, since the QFIM is computed as the Hessian of the fidelity between quantum states, it can be considered as an indicator of the flatness/steepness of the Riemannian manifold of quantum states.
+Consequently, its eigenvalues can also be related to the steepness in the ``state landscape'' with respect to the eigen-directions.